ventod/zerovsh-patcher/readme.txt

 ---- How to Use ----

-Copy zerovsh_patcher.prx in your seplugins folder and enable it inside VSH.TXT (or PLUGIN.TXT if you are on ARK CFW).
+Copy either zerovsh_patcher_ef0.prx or zerovsh_patcher_ms0.prx in your seplugins folder and enable it inside VSH.TXT (or PLUGIN.TXT if you are on ARK CFW).

-Just place all the files you want to load from your memory stick or internal storage in the folder "ef0:/PSP/VSH/" or "ms0:/PSP/VSH/" depending if you added "USE_EF0" as compile paramenter.
+zerovsh_patcher_ef0.prx can be used only on a PSP GO and will load files from the PSP GO internal storage at this path "ef0:/PSP/VSH/".

+zerovsh_patcher_ms0.prx will load files from the Memory Stick at this path "ms0:/PSP/VSH/".

 ---- Bugs ----